jrehor/kcc/README.md

 /   <       <       <
 ```

- **k programs are read, written and evaluated left to right.**
+ **k programs are read, written and evaluated left to right**

 <a name="rtl-precedence"></a>
 Now that we know which way the rivers flow in k land, we are ready to discuss a related, no less important subject of precedence.

 We all take it for granted that multiplication and division bind stronger than addition and substraction and should be calculated first, and it feels almost natural that a computer language must have complex operator precedence hierarchy to do anything useful, and k disagrees with that:

-**There is no operator precedence in k unless it is explicitly defined by round brackets.**
+**There is no operator precedence in k expressions unless explicitly overridden by round brackets**

 That is, by default **all operators** in a k expression are treated equally and evaluated strictly from **right to left**, and that includes **arithmetic** operators, e.g. `*` has no precedence over `+`.
 Here are some basic math expressions, annotated with their order of evaluation: